Can a Mother Represent Her Son in a DV Case Through Power of Attorney? The Law Says No — Here’s Why?

 Senior Partner, Lex Loci AssociatesMeta Description (SEO):

 Can a co-respondent or family member hold Power of Attorney to represent you in a Domestic Violence or Section 125 CrPC case?
-Learn the legal position, the statutory bar, and the safe alternatives — explained in plain language.

 A mother and son are both accused in a Domestic Violence case filed by the son’s wife.